neuroai-atl/neuroaisummer23/_modules/day-03.md

 ---
-title: Deep-dive discussion - Aug 11
+title: Talks and discussions - Aug 11

 ---